Coping with COVID

-All of us in the solar industry are feeling the economic effects brought on by the worldwide coronavirus pandemic.
+All of us in the solar industry are feeling the economic effects of the worldwide coronavirus pandemic.
 With staggering job losses related to COVID-19, public interest in discretionary spending to “go solar” have waned.
-Nationwide stay at home and social-distancing guidelines have curtailed face to face activities vital to many aspects of selling solar and forced us all to learn how to remotely promote renewable energy in a declining market.
+Nationwide stay at home and social-distancing guidelines have curtailed face to face activities vital to selling solar.
+We have had to learn how to promote renewable energy in a declining market while working remotely.

 While California leads the pack, the U.S. Energy Storage Association (ESA) reports that the overall U.S. Energy Storage market will expand from $712M (523MW) in 2019 to $7.2B (7.3GW) by 2025.

 Around the World in 80% Lower Costs

 According to UBS, over the next decade, energy storage costs will fall as much as 80%, and the global market for Energy Storage will grow to as much as $426 billion worldwide.
 A sixfold increase from the current market value.

 Extreme Weather Driving Adoption

 It’s a bit ironic that one of the core inspirations for adopting solar energy, fighting climate change, has become a strong motivator for grid-resilient Energy Storage.
 The demand for Energy Storage is skyrocketing due to more frequent extreme weather events, including:

 Hurricanes along the East Coast and Puerto Rico

 Flooding across the Gulf States

 Wildfires (and Public Safety Power Shutoffs) in California and the West